doergestim/bnb_competitive_labs/Cards/IC/Unauthorized_Cloud_Access.md

 # Unauthorized Cloud Access

-**Unauthorized cloud access** happens when an attacker gains access to cloud infrastructure or SaaS platforms without permission.
-This could be access to cloud servers, storage, identities, or business applications like email and file sharing.
+When an **attacker** accesses **SaaS platforms** or **cloud infrastructure** without authorization, it is known as unauthorized cloud access.
+Cloud servers, storage, identities, and business apps like file sharing and email could all be examples of this.

-Because cloud platforms are exposed to the internet and heavily rely on identity and permissions, a single mistake can give attackers wide access very quickly.
+Because **cloud platforms** rely heavily on identity and permissions and are exposed to the internet, a single error can quickly grant attackers widespread access.

 ------------------------------------------------------------------------